komatsuna0427/MathForML/README.md

 The purpose of this trial is to understand basic mathematics for machine learning and to learn how to implement machine learning techniques with R.
-I make this repository public to keep my motivation to continue.
+I make this repository public to keep my motivation.

 Note:
 - I am lazy, so I do not know when I will have finished the problem set (or never).
 - There should be errors in my answer.
-Do not trust it.
 - I am always ready to remove this repository if ordered by the professor.